rishabh9898/HYL2022/README.md

 ## 4) Features :

+• Allows input file in 3 formats i.e PDF, Video, Audio

+• Allows the input file to be in any language which can further be translated in english, french, spanish.

 • Generates a textual summary of the input file provided by the user regardless of the format of submission(video/audio/image/PDF).

-• Generates top 10 recommendation of similary papers.
+• Generates top 3 video recommendations based on the input

-• Generates summary of the top 3 matches research publications to facilitate effortless experience for user.
+• Generates top 3 recommendation of similar research papers.

+• Has a personalized dashboard for each member for them to come back and view their past work

 ## 5) Types of inputs accepted :